Uber in Cancun: Does it work? There is a lot of conflicting advice on the internet regarding whether Uber does or does not work in Cancun.

-At the time of writing this article (1st July 2022), Uber in Cancun does still exist and works.
+At the time of writing (December 2022), Uber in Cancun does still exist and works.

 Cancun is one of the most popular travel destinations in the Mexican state of Quintana Roo.
 It is the only city in Quintana Roo where Uber is legal.